barobba/RDF-SPARQL-Starter-Kit/README.txt

-Rename "config-example.js" to "config.js"
+Rename "config-example.js" to "config.js".
-Change config.js to suit your needs.
+Modify "config.js" to suit your needs.